tariqulislamrahat/shomoy/readme.md

 ## Usage Instructions

 1. Open the live demo or your local copy of `index.html`
-2. Drag and drop or select your Excel file
+2. The app automatically fetches and loads the latest data from the published Google Sheet
 3. Select a day
 4. (Optional) Click time slot buttons to require availability during those hours
 5. (Optional) Use search bar to filter by name/ID/department
 6. Click any student card for full details
-7. Use the settings gear (top right) to replace or clear data
+7. Use the settings gear (top right) to refresh (re-fetch) or clear data

 ## Data Privacy

+- Data is fetched from a public published Google Sheet
 - All processing happens in your browser
+- Fetched data is cached in `localStorage` on your device
-- No data is uploaded or shared
+- No additional data is uploaded or shared
-- Data stored only in `localStorage` on your device
 - Clear data via settings when using shared computers
+- Note: The sheet must be publicly published for the app to access it

 ## Limitations

+- Relies on the Google Sheet being publicly published and the URL remaining valid
 - Only supports days defined in `DAYS` array (currently Sunday–Thursday)
 - Fixed time slots (customizable with code changes)
 - No automatic merging of duplicate student entries
 - No export functionality
+- Potential delays if the sheet is large or network is slow

 ## Deployment